CosmOS-Creators/docs/sites/demo/interrupt.rst

 The interrupt module is dedicated to configure and dispatch all interrupts in the system.
 In the CosmOS we differentiate between two types of interrupts handling techniques - fast and slow.
-Fast interrupt is a method where the interrupt is handled directly in the Interrupt Service Routine (ISR).
-This allows user to handle the most critical interrupts immediately and it the interrupt service routine execution time should be very low.
+The fast interrupt is a method where the interrupt is handled directly in the Interrupt Service Routine (ISR).
+This allows users to handle the most critical interrupts immediately, and it the interrupt service routine execution time should be very low.
-Slow interrupt is a method where the interrupt is handled in its specific thread.
+The slow interrupt is a method where the interrupt is handled in its specific thread.
-The thread is unblocked after the interrupt occurs, and blocked again when it is handled.
-This allows user to create non-blocking interrupt handling directly in the user space for non-critical interrupts and therefore it is possible to implement much complex algorithm inside the handling thread.
-We still suggest to keep the handler thread algorithm complexity at the minimum.
+The thread is unblocked after the interrupt occurs and blocked again when it is handled.
+This allows users to create non-blocking interrupt handling directly in the user space for non-critical interrupts and therefore it is possible to implement much more complex algorithms inside the handling thread.
+We still suggest keeping the handler thread algorithm complexity at the minimum.
 For more information please read the interrupt section in the :ref:`about_whitepaper`.

 Configuration